Yuki’s Vocalists

 Ishikawa, Chiaki

 Changed her name from 石川 知亜紀 (same pronunciation) in 2005.
 She is the singing half of the current See-Saw.
 Her voice has been heard extensively in the background music of the .hack// series, as well as two ending themes for Gundam SEED and Gundam SEED Destiny.
-Recently, she’s been working solo on singles such as ‘Uninstall’ from Bokurano, and has also written songs for other vocalists.
-She attended Anime Expo 2007 where she performed solo.
+In 1999 she released a 6-track 6 CD under the name Somali, “Magnolia”, and in 2003 released a CD album “Inner Garden”.
+Since 1994 she has written songs for other vocalists, and since 2003 has been writing songs for anime, including ‘Uninstall’ from Bokurano, and released 3 full albums and a mini-album.
+She attended Anime Expo 2007 where she performed solo, and also opened for Yoko Kanno at Otakon 2013 and has appeared at C3 in Hong Kong and Animelo Summer Live in 2006, 2008-2012.
+She has also done solo live shows in Japan since 2012.

 Official Site